basezero-projects/StudioNOVA/docs/BUILD_ROADMAP.md

 Accept basic params (dataset path, output path, steps, lr).

-On success, update the corresponding TrainingJob and Character with lora_path.
+On success, update the corresponding TrainingJob and Model with lora_path.

 On failure, store logs.
 Do not edit kohya_ss source.